dx7er/portfolio/data/blog/writeups/htb-cyberapocalypse-24/pwn/deathnote.md

 - Fill tcache by allocating memory
 - Allocate a chunk of the same size and then free it so it goes to the unsorted bin
-- The chunk in the unsorted bin will contain a libc address, so we have a leak
+- The chunk in the unsorted bin will contain a libc's arena address, so we have a leak
 - Write system to chunk 0, `/bin/sh` to chunk 1
 - Invoke `42` and win.